paperweekly0/PaperCorpus/Readme.md

-# 关于
+# About

-语料是自然语言处理的核心部件，是直接影响模型效果的重要因素。这个Repo的意义在于收集随paper一起开放发布的语料，以供研究人员方便查询和使用。
+This repo is used for collecting the corpus which is released with paper for open access.

-# 字段说明
+# Format Description

-Source: 构建corpus的paper
+Source: The source paper which builds and releases the corpus

-Link: corpus的链接
+Link: The link of corpus

-Description: corpus的梗概信息
+Description: The description of corpus, summarized from the source paper

-Version: 版本号和时间
+Version: Version NO and release time

-Tag: corpus的标签
+Tag: Application domain of corpus

-Organization: 发布机构
+Organization: The organization which release the corpus

-Language: 语言
+Language: Corpus language

-Target: 使用该corpus进行实验的paper
+Target: The papers which cites the corpus